 Are You On The Men’s Ministry Roller Coaster?

 Many churches struggle with a “roller coaster” men’s ministry.
 The big event attracts new men.
 Four months later, the leadership team is wondering where they all went.
-Over the next month, we will be talking about the mistake many men’s ministries make in retaining new men, and how to move men consistently forward toward authentic discipleship by capturing the momentum you’ve already created.
+Over the next few blog posts, we will be talking about the mistake many men’s ministries make in retaining new men, and how to move men consistently forward toward authentic discipleship by capturing the momentum you’ve already created.

 Have you every heard a story like this?

 “We had an amazing men’s retreat last year.
 This speaker came in and really challenged the guys.
 He shared how his relationship with his father was pretty bad, and how that affected him as an adult.
 He told about his own failures and how God had restored him.
 He really connected with our men.
 Guys were tearing up; groups of men were praying together about their relationships with their own sons and hurts from their relationships with their fathers.
 We had guys recommitting their lives to Christ.
 It was great.”
 Pause.